 - As web services are based on open standards like XML, HTTP so these are operating system independent

-- Web services can be published over internet to be consumed by other web applications
+- Web services can be published over the internet to be consumed by other web applications

 - The consumer of web service is loosely coupled with the web service, so the web service can update or change their underlying logic without affecting the consumer